j-marquardt/time-adaptive-control-4d-var/README.md

 > The code has not been optimized for efficiency.
 The implementation concentrates on the extendability of the method for further research later on.

 ## System requirements
-The code has been implemented and tested in `Python 3.9` on a MacBook M1 Pro with macOS 14.2.
+The code has been implemented and tested in `Python 3.9` in macOS 14.2.
 The following libraries/modules are required for the execution of the code:
 - `sys`
 - `matplotlib`
 - `numpy`